-According to the National Institute of Mental Health, or NIMH, approximately one percent of the population develops schizophrenia during their lifetime and more than two million people in the United States suffer from this disease.
-Worldwide sales of drugs used to treat schizophrenia and other psychoses approached \$16 billion in 2006.
-Despite their commercial success, current drugs used to treat schizophrenia have substantial limitations, including inadequate efficacy and severe side effects.
+According to the National Institute of Mental Health, approximately one percent of the population develops schizophrenia during their lifetime and more than two million people in the United States suffer from this disease.
+Worldwide sales of antipsychotic drugs used to treat schizophrenia and other psychoses approached \$18 billion in 2007.
+These drugs have been increasingly used by physicians to address a range of disorders in addition to schizophrenia, including bipolar disorder and a variety of psychoses in elderly patients.
+Despite their commercial success, current antipsychotic drugs have substantial limitations, including inadequate efficacy and severe side effects.
+Antipsychotic drugs also have a black box warning for use in elderly patients with dementia-related psychosis due to increased mortality and morbidity.

 The first-generation, or typical, antipsychotics that were introduced in the late-1950s block dopamine receptors.
-While these drugs are effective against positive symptoms of schizophrenia in many patients, they also induce disabling motor disturbances, including akathisia, an extremely distressful condition characterized by feelings of inner restlessness and an urge to move.
-Typical antipsychotics fail to address or worsen most of the negative symptoms of schizophrenia and their use has decreased in the United States and Europe.
+While typical antipsychotics are effective against positive symptoms of schizophrenia in many patients, these drugs often induce disabling motor disturbances, and they fail to address or worsen most of the negative symptoms of schizophrenia.

-Most schizophrenia patients in the United States today are treated with second-generation, or atypical, antipsychotics, which induce fewer motor disturbances than typical antipsychotic agents, but still fail to address most of the negative symptoms of schizophrenia.
+Most schizophrenia patients in the United States today are treated with second-generation, or atypical, antipsychotics, which induce fewer motor disturbances than typical antipsychotics, but still fail to address most of the negative symptoms of schizophrenia.
 In addition, currently prescribed treatments do not effectively address or may exacerbate cognitive disturbances associated with schizophrenia.
-Clozapine, more so than other atypical antipsychotics, appears to have the ability to partially address cognitive disturbances in some patients.
 It is believed that the efficacy of atypical antipsychotics is due to their interactions with dopamine and 5-HT2A receptors.
-The side effects induced by the atypical agents may include weight gain, non-insulin dependent (type II) diabetes, cardiovascular side effects, and motor disturbances, including akathisia.
+The side effects induced by the atypical agents may include weight gain, non-insulin dependent (type II) diabetes, cardiovascular side effects, and motor disturbances.
 We believe that these side effects arise either from non-essential receptor interactions or from excessive dopamine blockade.

 The limitations of currently available antipsychotics result in poor patient compliance.
-A study conducted by the NIMH, which was published in The New England Journal of Medicine in September 2006, found that 74 percent of patients taking typical or atypical antipsychotics discontinued treatment within 18 months because of side effects or lack of efficacy.
+A study conducted by the National Institute of Mental Health, which was published in The New England Journal of Medicine in September 2006, found that 74 percent of patients taking typical or atypical antipsychotics discontinued treatment within 18 months because of side effects or lack of efficacy.
 We believe there is a large unmet medical need for new therapies that have a broadened efficacy profile that extends beyond the positive symptoms, such as effects on the negative symptoms and cognitive deficits, and induce fewer side effects.